Byron1z/learning-dns-B1z/README.md

   Therefore, it appears that the name “mainframe” is not found in any of these three.
 </p>
 <p>
-  5. Go to DNS Manager on DC-1, and create a DNS A-record on DC-1 for “mainframe” and have it point to DC-1’s Private IP address (10.0.0.4).
+  5. Go to 🔹️ **DNS Manager** on DC-1, and create a DNS A-record on DC-1 for “mainframe” and have it point to DC-1’s Private IP address (10.0.0.4).
 </p>
 <p>
   <img src="https://i.imgur.com/xkjOzEw.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>